AasthaMishra05/AasthaMishra05/README.md

 - 🌱 I’m currently learning Deep Learning.
 - 💞️ I’m looking to collaborate on
 - 🤖 My research interests in Artificial Intelligence, NLP, Computer Vision and Machine Learning.
-- 📫 How to reach me-aasthamishra79736@gmail.com
+- 📫 How to reach me - aasthamishra79736@gmail.com

 <!---
 AasthaMishra05/AasthaMishra05 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.